ming436534/modelizr/docs/usage/Mocking.md

 # Mocking

-Once you have created your models and setup your queries, you pretty much get mocking for free.
-All you need to do is hack on a `.mock()` modifier, and the query will pass through the mocks and return a response that matches the model structure you gave the query tool.
+Once you have created your models and setup your queries, you essentially get mocking for free.
+All you need to do is hack on a `.mock()` modifier, and the query will return a response that matches the structure of your query.

 When mocking, you will never get conflicting id's on entities, no matter how deeply nested that are.
-If you explicitly reference the same id on a model in multiple places, you will still only get a single mocked entity in return.
+Even if you explicitly reference the same id on a model in multiple places, you will still only get a single mocked entity in return.

-Given the following mocked query:
+For instance, given the following mocked query:
 ```javascript
 query(
     user(